Bekasi West Java, Indonesia Travel Guide

 Opportunities for relaxation and rejuvenation exist within Bekasi's urban setting.

 No prominent yoga or meditation retreats specifically exist in Bekasi.
-These are more common in Bali or quieter, natural parts of West Java.
+These are more frequent in Bali or quieter, natural parts of West Java.

 Some fitness centers or hotels might have yoga classes available.

 Bekasi has no beaches.
-Pool access is typically for hotel guests or water park visitors.
+Pool access is usually for hotel guests or water park visitors.
 Some hotels may offer day passes for pool use.

-Water parks (Go!
+Water fun parks (Go!
 Wet, Waterboom Lippo Cikarang) provide a rejuvenating escape from the heat.

 Inquire with mid-range to luxury hotels for day pass access to their swimming pools.